Why choose this programme?

 The PhD is a fantastic opportunity to grow as an independent researcher and take ownership of your own work from day one, something which feels incredibly rewarding and that I hope will allow me greater freedom in my career going forward.

-Undergraduate summer placements
+Undergraduate placements

 We offer research placements within the MB-PhD to University of Manchester and St Andrews-Manchester Pathway Medical School students in Year 1 and 2.